 Collin joined Watsi on November 4th, 2015.
 Six years ago, Collin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Collin's most recent donation traveled 8,800 miles to support Yorn, a 42-year-old farmer from Cambodia, to fund surgery so she can use her arm again.
+Collin's most recent donation traveled 8,600 miles to support Myo Myint, an industrious mother from Thailand, to fund lens replacement surgery so she can see clearly.

 Collin has funded healthcare for 74 patients in 12 countries.